uduak33/hospital-performance-and-payer-insights/README.md

 ## Diagnosis and Procedure Patterns

 - Diagnosis patterns vary markedly by encounter class, reflecting distinct clinical burdens across care settings.
-Ambulatory encounters are dominated by chronic conditions such as chronic kidney disease stage 4 and end-stage renal disease, while emergency visits are driven by acute events including overdose, fractures, and lacerations.
+Ambulatory encounters are dominated by chronic conditions such as chronic kidney disease stage 4 and end-stage renal disease, while acute events, including overdose, fractures, and lacerations, drive emergency visits.
 - Inpatient diagnoses cluster around high-acuity conditions such as lung cancer, heart failure, and myocardial infarction, whereas hospice and wellness settings show predominance of end-of-life and chronic disease management diagnoses.
 - Procedure utilisation mirrors these patterns: ambulatory care is heavily driven by renal dialysis and dental services, wellness encounters emphasise screening and psychosocial assessments, and inpatient care is characterised by chemotherapy, respiratory support, and advanced imaging.
 - Emergency and urgent care procedures centre on screening, stabilisation, and initial assessments, highlighting their role as acute access points within the care continuum.